Keyham Lodge School SEND Offer

 From year nine, all students are supported by Tutors, Support staff, PSHE teachers and Connexions to make realistic, appropriate and challenging options choices.
-This may involve exploring future careers options and parents are seen as key in this process and will be invited to Options Evenings.
-In Year 10 and 11 future career paths are further explored with visits to local colleges, meeting local employers and a range of experiential and certificated course offered via post 16 learning providers.
+This may involve exploring future career options and parents are seen as key in this process and will be invited to Options Evenings.
+In Years 10 and 11 future career paths are further explored with visits to local colleges, meeting local employers and a range of experiential and certificated courses offered via post 16 learning providers.
 The Connexions Service work closely with the school and families to support this transition to further education.
 From Year 9 plans and targets will always take into consideration a student and parent’s hopes and aspirations for the future.
 Targets will be set to look at steps we can take to support a young person to enter employment, access housing, maintain good health and establish positive relationships both socially and in the community.
-During this stage of schooling all progress reviews will include a plan for ensuring a successful transfer to the next stage of education and employment.
+During this stage of schooling, all progress reviews will include a plan for ensuring a successful transfer to the next stage of education and employment.
 This will look at what support is needed, who can provide that support, considerations and advice for future provision and a timescale for achieving small changes which will enable our students to become successful adults in the future.

 Who should I contact?

-In all cases the first person to speak to is your child’s Form Tutor or Pastoral Teaching Assistant as they will know your child best.
+In all cases, the first person to speak to is your child’s Form Tutor or Pastoral Teaching Assistant as they will know your child best.
 They will also be best placed to direct the query to the right person in the school using the systems we have in place to enable this.
 You will then be contacted as quickly as possible by the relevant member of staff.
-At times you may have other queries which you would like to discuss in more depth and these can all be accessed through the main school number 0116 241 6852, selecting the correct option.
+At times, you may have other queries which you would like to discuss in more depth and these can all be accessed through the main school number 0116 241 6852, selecting the correct option.